Skip to content

 9 Easy Yoga Poses for Back Pain

 Doctor Hoy’s Pain Relief Gel can make it easier to start a workout routine like yoga when you have back pain.
-Great for use before or after exercise, the pain-relieving gel eases inflammation and warms the muscles to prepare them for activity.
+Great for use before or after exercise, this pain-relieving topical gel eases inflammation and warms the muscles to prepare them for activity.

 When starting out, choose your favorite pose that relieves the most tension and do it a few times a day.
 Then, you can add more poses into your routine until you have a good 10-to-20-minute yoga session that you can do about five times a week.